-Philip is managing director of Atkins’ Transportation division across the UK & Europe.
+Philip is CEO of Atkins UK & Europe.
 This brings together a team of over 3,300 professional people in the rail, road and aviation sectors with the aim of shaping the future of Transportation.

 Since joining the company in 1997, Philip has held a number of senior positions in Atkins’ Highways and Rail businesses focused on delivering value and innovation to clients across a wide range of projects covering the full spectrum from strategic advice to operational delivery.